 A practical interview – one of the toughest ones out there

-I can give you some ideas about this interview, and list questions you may get, but the truth is that in every good company you will deal with several case studies.
+I can give you some ideas about the practical part of this interview, and list questions you may get, but the truth is that in every good company you will deal with several short case studies.

-They should see the benefits of your engineering, benefits for their company–in terms of tangible results your work will bring to the business, or to a particular business process.
+When it comes to practical exercises, try to present your opinions in a right way.
+What does it mean?
+You should present your solution to a proposed problem in a business language (avoiding technical jargon whenever possible).
+They should see the benefits of your engineering skills, benefits for their company–in terms of tangible results (improvements) your work will bring to the business, or to a particular business process.

 Personal and behavioral questions – the second part of your interview

 Similarly to any other serious job interview, you have to count with facing personal and behavioral questions, simply with a well-designed and sophisticated interview process that tests way more than just your process engineering skills…

 What is your attitude to the job?
 How do you see your role in their company?
 What is your motivation to work for them?
 How will you handle various interactions with your colleagues, and difficult situations you’ll deal with in your work?
 All these things are important for the employer.
 You will not necessarily get all questions I present below, but you will certainly get some:

 - Can you tell us something more about your education and experience?

 - Describe a situation when you were under pressure in work.
 How did you handle the pressure?

 - Tell me something about your latest job, the processes you engineered (or helped to engineer, if you haven’t worked as a process engineer before).
 And why did you leave your last job?